-Non-Thesis Option: A minimum of 44 semester hours in Education of the Deaf and Hard of Hearing shall be completed, including the following:
+Non-Thesis Option: A minimum of 46 semester hours in Education of the Deaf and Hard of Hearing or a minimum of 58 semester hours in Speech-Language Pathology shall be completed, including the following:

 - Graduate course work to meet academic requirements for the Council on Education of the Deaf (CED).